sjbylo/aba/README.md

 make sync
 ```
 This command will:
-  - install Quay registry on the bastion.
+  - Optionally installs Quay registry on the bastion (unless you are using an existing registry).
   - pull images from the Internet and store them in Quay.
-  - copy the registry's pull secret and certificate into the 'mirror/deps' dir for later use.
+  - If Quay was installed, copy the registry's pull secret and certificate into the 'mirror/deps' dir for later use.

 ## Disconnected mode (air-gapped / fully disconnected)